 Many of us have a commitment list as long as our arms, and the stress level to prove it.
 It is wonderful to help out whenever we can, but make sure you make yourself a priority and realistically evaluate what you can handle while keeping stress low and quality family time high.
 (Confession: I am really bad at this step myself!)

 Oddly enough, exercise is a type of stress.
 It can be really helpful in reducing stress in the body but it serves us best when it is challenging but not overwhelming.
 The biggest factors determining if it is good or bad include: how stable our adrenals are and how much exercise we are already used to.

-I also noticed I felt better when supplementing with Vitamin C during this time.
+During my food/light experiment, I also noticed I felt better when supplementing with vitamin C.

 Learning to Actually “Relax”

-Many people are too tired after an exhausting day to engage their minds, and prefer to “relax” by watching TV or some other form of electronic distraction.
-There are some theories about the sleep disturbing ability of the blue light emitted by these electronics, but all the time spent watching TV is time that our minds are actively disengaged.
+Many people are too tired after an exhausting day to engage their minds and prefer to “relax” by watching TV or some other form of electronic distraction.
+There are some theories about the sleep-disturbing ability of the blue light emitted by these electronics, but whether you believe them or not, all that time spent watching TV is time that our minds are actively disengaged.
 Studies repeatedly show that people who actively use their minds in activities like reading, puzzles, or learning languages/new hobbies are happier and less stressed.